| Read Time: 7 minutes |

 If you believe you have a claim against CUNA Brokerage Services, you should strongly consider hiring an investment fraud lawyer.
-You should not wait until it’s too late to file a claim.
-The Law Offices of Robert Wayne Pearce, P.A., offers free consultations.
-Give us a call at 800-732-2889.
-Let’s discuss your case and see what we can do to help you get the compensation you need and deserve.
+The Law Offices of Robert Wayne Pearce, P.A., offers free consultations to discuss your case and determine the best path forward for recovering your losses.

 Can I Sue CUNA Brokerage Services?

 If you’ve lost money caused by CUNA Brokerage Services and/or its employees’ misconduct then the answer is, YES, you can sue CUNA Brokerage Services, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue CUNA Brokerage Services in FINRA arbitration proceedings but WIN that arbitration.
-The easiest way to know if you have a viable case against CUNA Brokerage Services is to call Attorney Pearce at our office at 800-732-2889.
+Attorney Robert Wayne Pearce knows very well how you can not only sue CUNA Brokerage Services in FINRA arbitration proceedings but WIN that arbitration.

 What is CUNA Brokerage Services?